Campus Dining 101

 7/7 Meal Plan:

-Purple Pass Dollars are also available to all students, staff and faculty.
-Purple Pass dollars may be added to your account by visiting the Warrior Hub at Maxwell Hall.
+Purple Pass Dollars are also available to all students.
+Purple Pass may be added to your account by visiting the Warrior Hub at Maxwell Hall.
 The Purple Pass Dollars are accessible through the use of your Warrior ID.
 Purple Pass Dollars are real dollars and are useable at any location for any purchase.

 All meal plan options are selected through the Housing Office at 235 Kryzsko - 507-457-5305